Doug Ford vows to reach $15 billion deficit total he lied about before the end of his term - The Beaverton

 He also plans to sink millions into several alternative Ontario license plate slogans to replace his unpopular “Open for Business” initiative, trying out phrases such as “We got corn, pal,” and “Did I do that?”

 “I’m not wasting any time here,” added Ford.
 “Tomorrow I’m personally overseeing the demolition of a hospital that will be replaced with another, smaller hospital that costs twice as much.
-I’m out here on the front lines making sure we get to that 15 billion while I save taxpayers .”
+I’m out here on the front lines making sure we get to that 15 billion while I save taxpayers money.”

 Former Ontario Premier complimented Ford’s efforts to rack up a proper debt for Ontario.
 “I thought I knew how to blow money,” said Wynne, while literally dumping sacks of cash into Lake Ontario.
 “But this guy makes me look like a real Scrooge McDuck.”